matteosox/nba/README.md

     - `app` -> `matteosox/nba-app`

 In addition to pushing each image with a tag as the git SHA of the code producing it, we also push an untagged (i.e. tagged as `latest`) image when pushing from the `main` branch.

+### Buildin'

+We don't build the Next.js app in the `setup_test_push.yaml` Github Actions workflow because Vercel is configured to do this for us.
+That said, as with all other CI workflows, we support running these locally.
+To build the app, use `app/build.sh`.

 ## Data Pipeline